smithdj/smithdj.github.io/publications.md

 ### *Articles*

 17\.
 Barbara Delmore, **Daniel J. Smith**, Elizabeth A. Ayello, and Elizabeth Savage.
 Forthcoming.
-“Evaluating the Impact of an Innovative Educational Program for Skin Care Champions Using the Pieper-Zulkowski Pressure Ulcer Knowledge Test (PZ-PUKT).” *Advances in Skin and Wound Care*, forthcoming.
+“Evaluating the Impact of an Innovative Educational Program for Skin Care Champions Using the Pieper-Zulkowski Pressure Ulcer Knowledge Test (PZ-PUKT).” *Advances in Skin and Wound Care*.

 16\.
 Barbara Delmore, Jill Cox, **Daniel J. Smith**, Andy Chu, and Linda Rolnitzky.
 Forthcoming.
 “Acute Skin Failure in the Critical Care Patient.” *Advances in Skin and Wound Care*.